 Las Vegas, Nevada, December 4 ~ 6, 2017

 Recognized by the Sake Education Council

-From Monday April 3 to Wednesday April 5, 2017, I will hold the 26th North American version of the Sake Professional Course at The Bentley Reserve in the financial district of San Francisco.
+From Monday December 4 to Wednesday December 6, 2017, I will hold the 28th North American running of the Sake Professional Course at the MGM Grand Hotel in Las Vegas, Nevada.
 The content of this intensive sake course will be identical to that of the Sake Professional Course held each January in Japan, with the exception of visiting sake breweries.
 The course is recognized by the Sake Education Council, and those that complete it will be qualified to take the exam for Certified Sake Specialist, which will be offered on the evening of the last day of the course.